ddhartma/TV-Script-Generator/README.md

 In this project, I generate my own Seinfeld TV scripts using Recurrent Neural Networks (RNNs).
 I am using part of the Seinfeld dataset of scripts from 9 seasons.
 The Neural Network which I built generates a new ,"fake" TV script, based on patterns it recognizes in this training data.

 In more detail, I am using word embedding (Lookup Tables) and Recurrent Neural Networks based on Long-Term-Short-Term (LSTM) memory cells.
 The code is written in PyTorch.
-If you are interested in the specific coding steps open the Jupyter Notebook *dlnd_tv_script_generation.ipynb*.
-A description to *open/execute* the file is provided in the Getting Started section.
+If you are interested in the coding steps take a look at the Jupyter Notebook *dlnd_tv_script_generation.ipynb*.
+A description to clone this project is provided in the Getting Started section.

 ## Typical TV script data (original script)
-This is a typical script abstract from the dataset which I used for training the neural network.
+This is a typical example abstract from the dataset which I used for training the neural network.

 **george:** are you through?
 **jerry:** you do of course try on, when you buy?